open-telemetry/opamp-spec/specification.md

 A URL, host:port or some other destination specifier.

-For OpAMP destination this MUST be a WebSocket URL and MUST be non-empty, for
+For OpAMP destination this MUST be a HTTP or WebSocket URL and MUST be non-empty, for example: "wss://example.com:4318/v1/opamp"
-example: "wss://example.com:4318/v1/opamp"

 For Agent's own telemetry destination this MUST be the full HTTP URL to an OTLP/HTTP/Protobuf receiver.
 The value MUST be a full URL with path and schema